If you don’t Exercise at Work…

 Lower-body strength exercises: Do leg curls (this is the chair versions – use the seated and lying leg curls at the gym) and chair stand; then get up and do the toe stand, back leg raise and side leg raise.

 PSS.
-I’m currently enjoying the Office Workout by Kent Burden that I show above.
+I’m currently enjoying the Office Workout 75 exercises to do at Your Desk by Kent Burden.
 I like that Kent explains why we need to exercise even more than previous generations.
-I’m interested in knowing why it’s important.
-Be sure to click on the image and once in Amazon, click on the Look Inside to preview a few pages.
-If you want to get to the exercises Chapter 6 will get you started.
+Knowing why it’s so important and knowing why we are different from the previous generation, I find very motivating.
+Be sure to click on the book image above to see the Look Inside to preview on Amazon.
+I have the exercises on Chapter 6 bookmarked.

 Wishing you the best of health!